aronwoost/gemini-test-repo/.gemini/styleguide.md

 **Do NOT review the code quality, functionality, or implementation details.**

-Only review whether the commits follow the Conventional Commits format.
+Only review whether the commits follow the Conventional Commits format and meet quality standards.

+### How to Review

+1. **Check commit messages** - Verify all commits follow the Conventional Commits format and don't contain WIP/cleanup/tmp markers
+2. **Quick code inspection** - Take a quick look at the code changes in each commit to detect obvious self-referential fixes.
+If a commit primarily reverts, undoes, or modifies changes from an earlier commit in the same PR, flag it as a self-referential fix that should be squashed.

+**Note:** Only flag commits when you have high confidence they are self-referential fixes.
+Prioritize reducing false positives and noise over catching every edge case.

 ## Conventional Commits Format